 Another reason for our choice was that Tignes is ~3 h bus drive from Geneve airport, where all of us had direct flights to and the flights weren’t that expensive.
 We came from 5 different countries, so having one spot that was easily reachable was our main priority.

-Tignes is also one of the biggest ski resorts in the world, with 300km of slopes and 20km of ski routes.
-As we were skiers and snowboarders with different skill level, we wanted a place where all of us would have something nice to do.
+Tignes lies in south-eastern France and is known for the highest skiable area in Europe and the longest ski season in Europe.
+Tignes has around 300km of slopes and 20km of ski routes.
+As we were skiers and snowboarders with different skill levels, we wanted a place where all of us would have something nice to do.

 Also as some of my friends really like skiing/snowboarding, they have already visited many other ski resorts.
 Fortunately, Tignes was not one of them, so we all wanted to give it a try.

 And did I mention a glacier?
 Yes, we even had a glacier (3456m) to have fun on!
 How cool is that?

 How did it go?

 It was my first time in a resort of such size.
 Just take a look at that map.
 It’s humongous!

 Personally, I was in heaven!
 The first day it was snowing constantly so we didn’t see much at the beginning.
 But all that snow also meant A LOT of powder everywhere for the next couple of days!
 And I have just discovered how much fun it is to snowboard and crash on powder 🙂

 All of the lifts close down before 17.00 so if you are in the mountains at that time (and we usually were), you most probably will be escorted down.
 The first day, one of our friends was really tired and no one could see anything due to heavy snow so it was taking us forever to get down to our place ( Tignes Les Brevieres ).
 When the ski patrol spotted us, one of them took our friend on a snowmobile and the other stayed with us until we reached our village.
 They were so super nice!